Stoic Essential Studies

 Theory & Practice (I)

-Stoic Essential Studies (SES) is a 4-month mentored theory and practice course designed for working adults who have come to Stoicism for the first time, or who wish to deepen their knowledge of our philosophy.
+Stoic Essential Studies (SES) is a 4-month mentored theory and practice course.
+It is designed both for working adults who have come to Stoicism for the first time and who wish to deepen their knowledge of our philosophy.
 Applicants from all philosophical and religious traditions are welcome.

 The Moodle learning management system is our virtual campus.
 Once you have been admitted to the SES course, you will be sent login credentials.
 When you login to Moodle, you will find everything you need related to your program and mentor.
 You will also find other resources which are available to all students.

 Your mentor will help you achieve the goal of becoming a knowledgeable Stoic, both in theory and practice.
 He or she will do this by guiding, correcting, encouraging, and confirming your progress.
 Specific goals that you may have will also be carefully considered.
-You will have a Zoom meeting with your mentor at the beginning and end of your studies, and have opportunities to communicate through Moodle or email at any time.
+You will have Zoom meetings with your mentor at the beginning, midpoint, and end of your studies, and have opportunities to communicate through Moodle or email at any time.

 Asssignments include self-paced quizzes, short reflective writings, and similar activities, which are generally due within two weeks per unit.
 Thought and contemplation are part of the learning process.
 Your mentor can work with you if deadlines are difficult to meet.

 You should have some very basic preparation before starting the SES program.
 A good starting point for a comprehensive overview is the Wikipedia entry for Stoicism, which we recommend you read closely.